39 Cleaning Tips and Tricks to Make Your Home Shine

 Remove Tough Grime With Less Scrubbing

-Magic Eraser sponges are available at grocery stores, hardware stores and wherever cleaning supplies are sold.
+Magic Eraser sponges clean bathroom showers well and are available at grocery stores, hardware stores and wherever cleaning supplies are sold.
 Unlike regular sponges, they wear out pretty fast, so stock up.

 Capture Dust – Don’t Just Spread It Around